-As a result of the above changes, each director who was not a Columbia employee was eligible to receive the following for service during the 2023-2024 Board term:
+Overview of Compensation.
+The period of time from the annual meeting of shareholders to the next year's annual meeting of shareholders represents an annual service term.
+For 2024, each director who was not a Columbia employee was eligible to receive the following for service during the 2024-2025 Board term: